dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ```

 `pollForClaimedMessages` has the same database implementation (using `updatedAt` instead of `createdAt`).
-Each message is then reprocessed.
+Each message is then reprocessed in the same way messages claimed by the non-polling machinery are.

 ```scala
 override val pollForClaimedMessages: Stream[F, Unit] =